Dhii/structs/README.md

 * **Benchmark test:** [demo/benchmark.php](demo/benchmark.php)

 The test consisted of constructing an instance of each and reading all of the properties in sequence.
-Below are the average results after 100 tests were run on an ArchLinux machine with a Core i7-6700K CPU clocked at 4.4GHz.
+Below are the average results after 100 tests were run on an ArchLinux machine with a Core i7-6700K CPU clocked at 4.4GHz, with memory clocking at 2666MHz, with no form of caching enabling.

 **Results**: